sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 Doing stuff remotely is pretty awesome.
 Nothing is cooler than banging a bunch of keys on a terminal, to result in the machine 3 feet away roar to life.
 Yes, it is within my reach, but hey where is the fun in that?!?

 The process by which one might remotely power-on a machine (on the same LAN) is referred to as [`Wake-on-LAN (WOL)`](http://en.wikipedia.org/wiki/Wake-on-LAN).
-This process involves sending a specific payload on the local area network.
-Said payload is encoded with a target machine's MAC address.
-If the target machine's Ethernet interface receives this broadcast - it powers on the target machine!
+This process involves sending a specific payload over the local area network that a target machine is connected to.
+This payload is encoded with the MAC Address of the target machine.

 It is also possible to wake machines not directly in your LAN, but this topic is out of the scope of this post.
 There are many security implications of allowing machines to be woken up via a network broadcast, therefore most machines will expose a setting in their BIOS to enable or disable remote power on.